Skip to main content

 The purpose of S5.2.5.1 is to identify your generating system's reactive power capability while operating across a range of different conditions (e.g. active power outputs, connection point voltages and ambient temperatures).

-Constrained and unconstrained PQ capability curves are typically generated using DIgSILENT PowerFactory.
-Upon request, we included tests to construct a constrained PQ capability curve using PSS®E and/or PSCAD™.
-This constrained PQ capability curve is constructed where each point on the curve represents a dynamic simulation.
+Unconstrained PQ capability curves are typically generated using in-built DPL scripts within DIgSILENT PowerFactory.
+Upon request, we have included tests to construct a constrained PQ capability curve using PSS®E and/or PSCAD™.
+Each point on the constrained PQ capability curve is constructed using the results of a dynamic simulation.
 In each dynamic simulation, the generating system is sent an active power and reactive power set point which purposefully exceeds the capability of the generating system and therefore settles upon the defined limits of the generating system.

 note